Cursor Automations in the Agents Window

 - [ ] Test one dry run before enabling production triggers.

-If you want a tighter boundary, pair that checklist with a short AGENTS.md note:
+If you want a tighter fence, pair it with a short note in AGENTS.md:

 ## Automation boundary